 Try TIE Fighter

 The X-Wing Trilogy, counterintuitively, spans four different games, though one is multiplayer only.
-Of those, most fans agree that TIE Fighter was the absolute peak of Lawrence Holland’s legendary space combat sims.
-Really one of the best in the genre to this very day.
+Most fans agree that TIE Fighter was the peak of Lawrence Holland’s legendary space combat sims.
+One of the best in the genre to this very day.

-TIE Fighter consists of several challenging missions which either has you destroying specific targets or escorting other vessels.
-Combat takes place from a first person cockpit view.
-The keys to victory will not only involve learning how to outmaneuver your opponents in this nonnewtonian free-flight environment, but also how to manage your power levels.
-Your ship has finite energy output, so you’ll have to balance engine performance with keeping your shields and lasers charged.
+TIE Fighter consists of several challenging missions which either have you destroying specific targets or escorting other vessels.
+Combat takes place from a first-person cockpit view.
+The keys to victory involve learning to outmaneuver your opponents in this non-Newtonian free-flight environment and managing your power levels.
+Your ship has finite energy output, so you must balance engine performance with keeping your shields and lasers charged.

-The game’s sequel, X-Wing: Alliance, kicks things up a notch with quality of life improvements, more ships, and a built in multiplayer mode.
-It also still has an active modding community, which has overhauled pretty much every ship in the game.
-While it’s worth checking out, there’s just something about playing as the villain.
+The game’s sequel, X-Wing: Alliance, combines quality-of-life improvements, adds more ships, and a built-in multiplayer mode.
+It also still has an active modding community, overhauling almost every vessel.
+While it’s worth checking out, there’s something about playing as the villain.

 TIE Fighter is available on PC via GOG or Steam for $10 USD.